 We formerly used a shelf registration statement on Form S-3 (the "Shelf Registration Statement") to conduct securities offerings.
 In August 2021, we filed a prospectus supplement and established an "at-the-market" equity offering program (the "ATM Program") that provided for the sale of shares of our Class A common stock having an aggregate offering price of up to \$50 million, from time to time.
-H

 Since the launch of the ATM program in August 2021 and through December 31, 2022, we sold shares of our Class A common stock which generated gross proceeds of approximately \$12.7 million and we paid fees to the sales agent of approximately \$0.4 million.
-Due to the untimely filing of certain of our Quarterly and Annual Reports, we are unable to issue additional shares of Class A common stock pursuant to the ATM Program or otherwise use the Shelf Registration Statement.
+Due to the untimely filing of certain of our Quarterly and Annual Reports that was remediated in 2024, we are unable to issue additional shares of Class A common stock pursuant to the ATM Program or otherwise use the Shelf Registration Statement and once eligible will be required to file a new S-3 for utilization of our Shelf Registration Statement.